Museum of Sarajevo 1878–1918 | Muzej Sarajevo 1878 – 1918 | Sarajevo

 In the heart of Sarajevo, the Museum ‘Sarajevo 1878–1918’ stands as a compelling testament to the city’s captivating history during the Austro-Hungarian rule.
 Housed within the former Schiller Shop, this museum holds a unique place in the city’s heritage.
 It’s the very spot where, on June 28, 1914, the Sarajevo Assassination took place – the fatal event that saw the assassination of Archduke Franz Ferdinand of Austria and his wife, Sophie, by Gavrilo Princip, a student from Sarajevo and a member of the organization Mlada Bosna (Young Bosnia).
 This event set off a chain reaction leading to the outbreak of World War I.

-The museum’s permanent exhibition provides a captivating journey through the history of Austro-Hungarian rule in Sarajevo.
-It’s divided into several thematic sections, each offering a unique perspective:
+The museum’s permanent exhibition is divided into several thematic sections, each offering a unique perspective:

 1. “Resistance to Occupation”: Explore the initial resistance faced during the occupation.